The Alley Chicago

 As Creative Strategist and Designer, my contributions included:

-✔ Designing a no-BS landing page to move product and amplify The Alley’s voice
+Designed a no-BS landing page built to move product and amplify The Alley’s voice

-✔ Directing and photographing a custom photoshoot steeped in underground iconography
+Directed and photographed a custom shoot rooted in underground iconography

-✔ Designing OOH ads and digital campaigns that called old fans back home
+Designed digital and OOH ads that called old fans back home

-✔ Building a visual campaign that felt more like a movement than a markdown
+Built visual campaigns that felt like a movement, not a markdown

-The result?
-The store may have closed, but the brand lives on.
-The Alley’s website continues to operate, selling merch and carrying the torch for its legacy online.
+The physical doors may have closed, but the brand lives on.
+The Alley’s site still operates, selling merch and carrying the legacy forward with the same attitude that made it iconic.

 UX Strategy for Landing Page: